therealdreg/emuhookdetector/README.md

         /lib64/ld-linux-x86-64.so.2 (0x00007f7263993000)
 ```

-As you can see the static exe should be empty and is linked!
+As you can see the static exe should be empty, but is linked!

 You also should compare the results of both reports to check if there are changes in the flow instructions (then can be hooked).